Whitney-on-Wye toll bridge: Toll house

 The bridge and toll house are both Grade II listed buildings.

 Ownership

 The Longfellow family of Brecon were joint funders of the 1797 reconstruction and various descendants owned the bridge until 1981, when it was bought by a couple called Bryant.
 It changed hands again in 1990 and, for £300,000, in 2002.
 The present owners purchased it for £400,000 in 2012 and announced plans to develop the facilities.
 It was estimated at that time that the toll income would be around £2,000 per week, which is free of taxes in accordance with the Act that authorised its construction.
-The tolls can only be increased with government permission and were last raised in 2009.
+The tolls can only be increased with government permission and were last raised by the Whitney-On-Wye Bridge (Revision of Tolls) Order 2015 (SI 2015/1404) to £1 for cars, allowing multiple crossings in one day.
 Annual maintenance costs at the time of the 2012 change of ownership were estimated to be £12,000.